Lightning-Universe/Youtube_component/README.md

 <img src="static/youtube-downloader-icon.jpeg" width="200px">

 ```
-A Lightning component to run queries on BigQuery.
+A Lightning component to download videos from YouTube.
 ______________________________________________________________________
 ```